 The last thing you want is for your clients to think you don’t respect their time.

 I don’t have a specific number of times you should or shouldn’t reach out to your customers.

-But I’ve got a question you can ask yourself when it comes to the frequency, context and style of your communication to your customers -
+But I’ve got a question you can ask yourself when it comes to the frequency, context, and style of your communication with your customers -

 Does this specific communication add value to your customer’s experience?

 If it adds value, awesome!

 If not, take a look at things and adjust as needed.